 Offer help where possible

-If a loved one is experiencing being harassed and/or followed, simple things such as going to the shop or going for a walk becomes significantly daunting for them.
-If it is in your capacity to accompany them on errands or journeys to/from work.
+If a loved one is being stalked, simple things such as going to the shop or going for a walk becomes significantly daunting for them.
+If it is in your capacity and safe to do so, accompany them on errands or journeys to/from work.

 In case of emergency